 My sophomore year is when I became fully engaged in the college experience.
 I ran for and was elected to the Student Government Association (SGA) and eventually became the Secretary in the fall of 1968.
 The school was continuing it's rapid expansion.
 Part of that expansion was the addition of two very large portable buildings, one for the Student Center and the other for the library.
 The Student center included the Mail Room.
 The walls around the mail room were covered in old post office boxes.
 Each student was assigned a box for their incoming mail.
 I actually had a work-study job in the mail room.
 Jim, the mail supervisor picked up the college mail at the post office every morning.
 Part of my job was to sort the mail into the correct student box.
 I also spent a lot of time repairing the locks on the old mail boxes.
 It helped pay the bills and I enjoyed working there.

-When the school had the Student Center put in students complained that there was no fast food available there.
+Shortly after the Student Center opened, students complained that there was no fast food available there.
 You could not grab a coffee or soft drink or get a sandwich there.
 You had to go down the street to the cafeteria for that.
 In response to the student complaints, the school announced that they would explore a fast food bar in the building.
 Seeing an interesting opportunity and having a little experience with commercial food prep, my room mate from the Spring 67 semester and I decided to put in a proposal.
 We set out to discover all of the food wholesalers in the area and get pricing and other info from them.
 We created a simple menu of sandwiches and drinks and then found equipment suppliers.
 In the end, we submitted a proposal with menu and costs.
 There were many things that we never gave thought to like insurance and issues with being an employer.
 In the end, the school chose the large provider, known as Canteen Corp.
 We were obviously disappointed but it probably worked out for the best.
 We both learned a lot from the experience.

-At the beginning of the second half of my Sophomore year I attended a pledge party for Engineering Fraternity on campus.
+At the beginning of the second half of my Sophomore year I attended a pledge party for an Engineering Fraternity on campus.
 I knew several guys that had pledged during the fall and decided that I wanted to join.
 That was arguably THE BEST decision I made during my entire college experience.
 Sigma Phi Delta is an International Professional Fraternity.
 I was fortunate that they had a few beds available in the off-campus frat house and I moved out of the dorm into the house with another pledge.
 There are just so many stories about the pledging experience.
 But that experience is what led to some very tight friendships lasting almost fifty years.
 There are three or four Fraternity Brothers that I consider to be very close friends and talk to on a regular basis.
 The culmination of the pledge period was Hell Night.
 I am not going to go into any detail, just understand that the night was named appropriately.
 That said, I believe that that night is what cemented the bond that I have with that handful of brothers.
 I would do it again in a heart beat!